 Opened in 2020.
 Photos © Nomad Mykonos

-Aiming to provide a tailor-made experience for every single guest, OMMA Santorini promises personalized services, tranquil atmosphere, and top-notch luxury in its thirty individually-designed rooms and suites.
-Most guest accommodation options offer private plunge pools, but the highlight of the hotel is the selection of large villas with private swimming pools.
-Other facilities include a gym and a wellbeing-focused spa, offering personalized treatments.
-The design of OMMA blends minimalistic chic with Cycladic influences, and the hotel enjoys a spectacular location on top of the cliff, ensuring panoramic views of the sea and the volcanic caldera.
+Nobu Hotel Santorini promises personalized services, a tranquil atmosphere, and top-notch luxury in its twenty-five individually-designed rooms.
+Among them are five villas and five suites; the highlights are the large villas with private swimming pools.
+Other facilities include a gym, and a wellbeing-focused spa, offering personalized treatments.
+The design of Nobu blends minimalistic chic with Cycladic influences, and the hotel enjoys a spectacular location on top of the cliff, ensuring panoramic views of the sea and the volcanic caldera.

 7Olea All Suite Hotel, Zakynthos, Greece